 M/V Swanland.
 Image courtesy MAIB

-The investigation found that the major factors contributing to the structural failure were: –
+The MAIB investigation report revealed that that the major factors contributing to the structural failure of the vessel included:

-- The limestone was a high density cargo that had been effectively loaded as a single pile within the central section of the hold.
-As a result, significant stresses were generated in the vessel’s midships section.
+- The limestone was a high density cargo that had been effectively loaded as a single pile within the central section of the hold and, as a result, significant stresses were generated in the vessel’s midships section.

-- The stresses in the mid ship section were exacerbated by the rough seas in which the wave length was similar to the length of the vessel.
+- The stresses in the midships section were exacerbated by the rough seas in which the wavelength was similar to the length of the vessel.

 Sign up for our newsletter